d0tTino/GeneCoder/docs/metrics.md

   aggregation.
 - `oligos_per_week` – aggregated counts of simulated sequences per ISO week.

-Set the `GENECODER_METRICS_PATH` environment variable to override the default metrics file location.
+Pass `--metrics-path /path/to/metrics.json` to `genecli bundle run` or `genecli pipeline` to override the default metrics destination for a specific invocation.
+Set the `GENECODER_METRICS_PATH` environment variable to update the default location for every command (useful for web dashboards or headless deployments).

 GeneCoder's north-star goal is to accelerate DNA storage research by enabling more oligos to be simulated each week.
 The `oligos_per_week` metric aggregates `oligos_simulated_ts` into ISO weeks, providing a clear view of weekly usage trends.